-HOWARD FRANCIS TAYLOR, a
+HOWARD FRANCIS TAYLOR, a scholar of race, class, and gender

 1973 and directed what was then known as Afro-American studies, bringing stability to the fledgling certificate program.
 He remained at the helm until 1988 and eventually retired from the University in 2007, a year after Princeton launched the Center for African American Studies and kicked off an expansion of its faculty in the field.
 As a mentor and adviser, Taylor played a "central role" in the lives of many Black students, according to a 2007 biography published by the Office of the Dean of the Faculty.